What is Trekking holiday?

-Typically our trekking holidays involve 4 - 8 hours hiking per day, including a lunch stop .
+Typically our trekking holidays involve 4 -8 hours hiking per day, including a lunch stop.
 The trail varies from easy hiking on the lower elevation to the strenuous walking over 5000 meter in Himalayas.
-A common misconception is that if you are a slow walker you may hold people back - not so. ng the day group members often string out and there will usually be an hour or two between the first to arrive and the last.
-You walk at your own pace and stop when you feel like it.
-There will be always our trekking guide at the front and rear ensuring no-one gets lost.
+A common misconception is that if you are a slow walker you may hold people back - NOT SO.
+The group members often string out and there will be an hour or two between the first to arrive and the last.
+You walk at your own pace and stop when you fell like it.
+There will be always our trekking Sherpa, guides and porters at the front and the rear ensuring no one get lost.

 How is the Trekking Day?